 By Michael J. Hicks

-Michael J. Hicks, is the director of the Center for Business and Economic Research and the George and Frances Ball distinguished professor of economics in the Miller College of Business at Ball State University.
+Michael J. Hicks, PhD, is the director of the Center for Business and Economic Research at Ball State University.
 His column appears in Indiana newspapers.